 Managing natural areas

-The City of Gold Coast (City) is responsible for the management of 13,000 hectares of natural areas that include bushland, conservation areas, environmental parks and reserves.
-More than 4200 hectares of the estate has been acquired through our Open Space Preservation program over the past 15 years.
+The City is responsible for the management of 13,000 hectares of natural areas including bushland, conservation areas, environmental parks and reserves.
+More than 4200 of these hectares have been acquired through our Open Space Preservation program over the past 15 years.